 You can also get this information by scrolling to the end of the analysis.

-Here, you can see the Company’s Name who made this software; Name of the Program that caused this problem, and Name of the File that triggered this error.
+Here, you can see the Company’s Name who made this software; the Name of the Program that caused this problem, and the Name of the File that triggered this error.

-In this article, we learned how to analyse .dmp files.
+In this article, we learned how to analyze .dmp files.
 Now, we’re going to look at a few proven ways to deal with Blue Screen errors after we have identified them click here

 I Hope You Liked This Blog Article!
 If You Need Additional Support on This Issue Then Please Don’t Hesitate To Contact Me On Facebook.

 Is Your PC Healthy?